Gini coefficient: Income Gini can conceal wealth inequality

+Country size and granularity bias

 Gini index has a downward-bias for small populations.
 Counties or states or countries with small populations and less diverse economies will tend to report small Gini coefficients.
 For economically diverse large population groups, a much higher coefficient is expected than for each of its regions.
 For example, taking the world economy as a whole and income distribution for all human beings, different scholars estimate the global Gini index to range between 0.61 and 0.68.

 As with other inequality coefficients, the Gini coefficient is influenced by the granularity of the measurements.
 For example, five 20% quantiles (low granularity) will usually yield a lower Gini coefficient than twenty 5% quantiles (high granularity) for the same distribution.
 Philippe Monfort has shown that using inconsistent or unspecified granularity limits the usefulness of Gini coefficient measurements.

+Changes in population

+Changing income inequality, measured by Gini coefficients, can be due to structural changes in a society such as growing population (increased birth rates, aging populations, emigration, immigration) and income mobility.